Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature

 Substituting the value of $F^{\ast}$ in Eq.~(\ref{eq:eff_linear}), we find that the efficiency at maximum power is given by,

 where,

 If the necessary condition of zero entropy production is satisfied, then $q=1$ and to the lowest order of $\Delta T$, the efficiency at maximum power approaches the efficiency of an endoreversible heat engine at maximum power viz., the Curzon-Ahlborn efficiency: $\eta^{\ast}_{max}=1-\sqrt{T_{2}/T_{1}}\sim {\Delta T}/{2T}$~\cite{curzon75}.
-However, in our previous work~\cite{benjamin08} we had shown that the product of the diagonal coefficients $L_{11}L_{22}$ diverges as $(M/m)^{-1/2}$, reflecting the divergence of the kinetic energy contribution.
-The off-diagonal coefficients however, did not show this singular behavior.
+However, in a previous work~\cite{benjamin08} it was shown that the product of the diagonal coefficients $L_{11}L_{22}$ diverges as $(M/m)^{-1/2}$, reflecting the divergence of the kinetic energy contribution.
+The off-diagonal coefficients however, did not show this singular behaviour.
 Consequently, we find $L_{11}L_{22}\gg L_{12}L_{21}$ for all values of $M/m$ indicating large entropy production and very low efficiency.
-Hence the BL motor can never attain the Carnot efficiency or the Curzon-Ahlborn efficiency.
+Hence the BL heat engine can never attain the Carnot efficiency or the Curzon-Ahlborn efficiency.